rapka/polemics-md-wiki/content/wiki/People/Peter Molyneux.md

 ### Black & White

-Deepmind co-founder [Demis Hassabis](Demis%20Hassabis.md) worked on the game briefly (he is not included in the game's credits) before leaving to found his own studio, Elixir.
+[DeepMind](../Cartography/Technomundistan-Technophilistan/DeepMind.md) co-founder [Demis Hassabis](Demis%20Hassabis.md) worked on the game briefly (he is not included in the game's credits) before leaving to found his own studio, Elixir.

 ### ProjectMilo